Kh4n/url-shortener-unity/README.md

 docker-compose -f docker/run-local-compose.yml up
 ```
 Visit http://localhost:8080 in your browser to use it.
 Ensure you have this port free.
-It will say "Unable to connect to url" a few time in the console; this is normal, it takes a second for all the
+It will say "Unable to connect to url" a few times in the console; this is normal, it takes a second for all the
 servers to spin up and get connected.

 If you do not want to use docker, ensure you have go installed and then run: